Free Financial Topics in Chicago

 There are many proven strategies that will aid in keeping more of our assets in our families and away from the government.
 These lectures are limited to a maximum of 30 participants in order to facilitate interaction between the audience and the speaker(s).

+*COVID-19 Update* I have conducted several online webinars and Zoom-based conferences for small groups and would be happy to do so for your organization as well.
 Most people know that they should have a will, but why?
 When should you have your first will drafted?
 What is the difference between a will and a trust?
 How do I make sure that my children will be taken care of in the event of a family tragedy?
 What is probate and how does it work?
 I will give direct, understandable answers to these questions and any others you might have about the world of estate planning.
 MORE >Attendees will leave this talk knowing all the basics of the estate planning process, how to go about finding a qualified attorney, what is involved on their part and how much the process should cost them.
 It's the perfect one-stop primer to learn about wills, trusts, guardianship, powers of attorney and other sometimes intimidating but universally important topics.

 Essentials of Estate Planning covers the estate planning process from beginning to end.
 We will look closely at the need to plan, the most common planning techniques and the documents used in the planning process.
 The class will explain the difference between a will and a trust and will give attendees an understanding of: MORE >• Probate